WickedJester89/justynK/Compiling-from-Source.md

 ## mingw32
 Use `-DCROSS_PREFIX=/path/to/prefix` if the `i686-w64-mingw32` directory is not in `/usr`.
 ## Tests
 If you want to run all tests during compilation, simply add `-DRUN_TESTS=ON`.
+This will compile a binary that runs the tests.